Onteora Park Historic District

 Onteora Park Historic District is a national historic district located at Hunter in Greene County, New York.
 The district contains 94 contributing buildings and seven contributing structures.
-It is composed of a golf course and extensive hiking trails planned during the late 19th century.
+It is composed of a golf course, woodlands, and extensive hiking trails planned during the late 19th century.
 The small residential area was laid out in 1880.
-The district is characterized by woodlands and open space and features breathtaking panoramic mountainous landscape views.

 It was listed on the National Register of Historic Places in 2003.